penninesoaringclub/newsletter/content/posts/2024-03/index.md

 ### 16th - 17th March, Peak Soaring Association Club Coach Course
 - May be full but speak to Simon Baillie if interested

+### 24th - 26th May, Pennine Fest
+- So good we included it twice

 ### 31st May - 1st June, Buttermere Bash
 - Sold out but has a [waitlist](https://www.tickettailor.com/events/airventures/1107651)